alreich/abstract_algebra/README.md

 ## Multiply Group Elements

-Group multiplication operation takes zero or more arguments and returns the product according to the group's multiplication table (mult_table):
+Group multiplication operation takes zero or more arguments and returns the product according to the group's multiplication table (mult_table).

-* If no argument, then the group's identity element is returned
+#### If no argument is provided, then the group's identity element is returned
-* If one argument, then that argument is returned, assuming it's a valid element name
-* If two or more arguments, then their combined product is returned

 ```python